wingnut/oracle-docker-images/docs/dockerhub.README.md

 Oracle Database 18c (version 18.4.0)
 ============================

+>⚠️ Version 1.0 has a flaw!
+The user SYSTEM's password expires 03/05/2021.
+Upgrade to version 2.0 where the user SYSTEM's password never expires.

 ## Build from source
 Script to build image is available on GitHub at: https://github.com/KyleAure/oracle-docker-images